 Reporting on the Schalke side indicated that they wouldn't sell Sylla at this point now that the European transfer windows have closed, since they'd be unable to sign a replacement.

-Sylla-to-New York City looks dead and buried at this moment, given the lack of culmination after the "done deal" talk from a week ago and the player's latest comment on Instagram, but money is money, and NYCFC can still do business for many more weeks, so it's possible we may get more twists in this Moussa Sylla Transfer Saga.
+Sylla-to-New York City looks dead and buried at this moment, given the scathing statement from Schalke and the player's latest comment on Instagram.
+Money is money, and NYCFC can still do business for many more weeks, so it's always possible we get more twists in this Moussa Sylla Transfer Saga.